JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 This field SHOULD use [Data Forms Validation](https://xmpp.org/extensions/xep-0122.html), having its datatype equal to `xs:integer`.

-The `value` of the field MUST be a positive integer.
-Any invalid value MUST be considered as equal to `0`.
+The `value` of the field MUST be a positive integer, so you MUST add a `range` validation, as described in [RFC-0122](https://xmpp.org/extensions/xep-0122.html).

 `0` value means that the slow mode is disabled for this room.
 Any positive value is the time, in seconds, users must wait between two messages.